How do you increase event ticket sales?

 Giving away free tickets might be a great idea to market your event.

 But what would people feel if they knew someone got there for FREE while they paid tons of money?

 You don’t want to upset people if you want them to return.

 Having a good reason to discount is an excellent way to achieve this.

-Whether it is for independence day, women’s day, or Black Friday and Cyber Monday for SaaS.
+Whether it is for independence day, women’s day.

 If you are not going to introduce your new waterproof pants in your event, then you don’t want to offer a special discount for “National Step In A Puddle And Splash Your Friends Day” (yes it is an actual day)